sodascience/metasyn/docs/source/usage/config_files.rst

 Distribution providers
 ^^^^^^^^^^^^^^^^^^^^^^

 To specify the distribution providers, use the ``dist_providers`` key.
 This is an array of strings, where each string is the name of a distribution provider.
+Note that this is only necessary if you install distribution plugins.

 For example: